IHE/ITI.Topologies/topologies.md

 A **multi-layered-network** is simply a network that contains other networks within.
 A multi-layered network is itself a general network, but is distinguished by the fact that it consists of policy agreements and communication infrastructure to facilitate communication across different entities that themselves can operate independently as networks.

 ![Comparison of Community, Network, and Multi-Layer Network](images/network_community_multi-layer_venn.svg)

+**Figure 1.4-1: Comparison of Community, Network, and Multi-Layer Network**

 ## 1.5 A Note On Hierarchical Representation